electricimp/Salesforce/examples/SmartRefrigerator/README.md

 ### Step 2: Add Code for the Electric Imp

-#### How Electric Imp's cloud based programming works
+#### How Electric Imp's connectivity platform works

+The Electric Imp IoT Connectivity Platform has two main components -- the impDevice and the impCloud.
+The impDevice includes a small OS, the impOS, as well as a bytecode virtual machine (VM).
+Inside this VM runs the device code, which in this case consolidates the data gathered by the temperature/humidity/light sensors.
+Each device is paired one-to-one with a "virtual twin" -- or, as we call it, an agent -- in the impCloud.
+This agent code in this example runs the logic on the sensor data and communicates with the Salesforce cloud.
+Here's a broad overview of this flow:

+<img src="http://i.imgur.com/fJm7vlO.jpg" width="400">

 The Electric Imp IDE provides all the tools you need to write and deploy the software that will control your imp-enabled connected product.
 The IDE runs in a desktop web browser and communicates between the device and cloud solutions.
-Here is a broad overview of the flow between the device code, the agent code and the Salesforce:

-<img src="http://i.imgur.com/fJm7vlO.jpg" width="400">

  If you have want a quick overview of the IDE features please visit the Electric Imp [Dev Center](https://electricimp.com/docs/gettingstarted/ide/).